cpfaff/rbefdata_paper/paper/rbefdata.md

 The `rbefdata` package started its development within the BEF-Cina experiment.
-Meanwhile it is part of the rOpenSci package porfolio (http://ropensci.org/), which is a community driven approach to wrap all science APIs, to make it easy to pull data from different repositories into R for analysis.
+Meanwhile it is part of the rOpenSci package porfolio (http://ropensci.org/), which is a community driven approach to wrap all science APIs and to create solutions to pull data from different repositories into R for analysis.

 The package can be installed from the CRAN package repository (https://github.com/befdata/befdata) and enables access to the data, meta data